-On a cutting board line 6 slices of bacon vertically side by side.
+Line 6 slices of bacon vertically side by side.

 Fold back every other bacon strip and lay a slice of bacon perpendicular to the original 6 strips.
 Repeat this step until your entire bacon weave is done, alternating which strips go over and which stops go under the original 6 bacon strips.
-If this sounds confusing at all just watch the video below.
+If this sounds confusing at all just watch the video.